 (2) An entry of an inspector by virtue of the consent of a person is not lawful unless the person voluntarily consented to the entry.

-[Section 53ZT inserted by No. 17 of 2004 s.
+[Section 53ZT inserted: No. 17 of 2004 s.
 36.]

 53ZU.
 Compensation for damage

 (1) The owner of equipment or other facilities is entitled to compensation for damage to the equipment or other facilities if —